 - I talked to a technical co-founder or dev, who had a lot of questions about technical aspects of Palabra and had tried different integrations before.

-I started asking questions that came to mind from listening to what people were saying, and spend almost no time looking at my notes.
-If I ever felt I was starting to get lost, I just glanced to my list of three for that particular person to check if I was missing something.
+I prepared three different notes to look at before each conversation, one for each buyer persona, and wrote down my list of three.
+I started asking questions that came to mind from listening to what people were saying, and spent almost no time looking at my notes.
+If I ever felt I was getting lost, I just glanced towards my list of three for that particular person and checked if I was missing something.
 Freedom.

-Having a structured set of questions
+2. Having a structured set of questions

-This advice came from a great friend and the best UX designer I’ve met.
-She knows all about user interviews, and since I was also trying to learn from our prospects, I knew it would help.
+This advice came from a great friend and the best UX designer I’ve met 👉 sofandrade.com👈 She knows all about user interviews, and since I was also trying to learn from our prospects, I knew it would help.

 Having differentiated topics gives you flexibility to follow the conversation and not worry about what to ask after each answer.
 If you ask a question from the first topic and your user’s answer goes to a slightly different topic, you can go to that part of your guide and then come back after that’s done.